the defeat of General Martin Perfecto de Cos at the siege

 It was his responsibility to deny the Atascosito Road to the Mexican

 army.
 The forces blocking passage on the old

 San Antonio Road, as it passed through Bexar, were commanded

 by Colonel James C. Neill.
 General Santa Anna divided his

 General Jose Urrea up the Atascosito Road, and taking personal

 command of the other column on the long march to San

 |Drawing of the

 printed in 1854 in Gleason's Pictorial Drawing Room Companion

 Presidio of La Bahia was well constructed and defensible, but Colonel

 Alamo would have to be strengthened considerably before it could

 serve as a fortress.
 With the assistance of engineer Green B. Jamison,

-Neill reinforced the crumbling walls of the old
+Neill reinforced the crumbling walls of the old mission and replaced

-cannons, most of them captured from General Cos after his surrender at the
+most of them captured from General Cos after his surrender at the

-siege of San Antonio, were them emplaced along the mission’s walls, making
+siege of San Antonio, were them emplaced along the mission’s

-fortress in western North America.
+the most heavily defended fortress in western North America.

 the commander of the Texas army, had begun to question the wisdom

 of maintaining the Alamo.

 Finally, in mid-January, Houston

 ordered Colonel James Bowie to San

 Antonio with a company of volunteers to blow up the old mission

 and remove all the cannons and munitions to Gonzales.

 However, when Bowie arrived in Bexar

-on January 19, he was impressed by the efforts of Neill and Jamison to fortify
+on January 19, he was impressed by the efforts of Neill and Jamison

+fortress.
 Colonel Neill soon convinced Bowie that the

 Alamo was the only obstacle on the Camino